4 DAYS FROM $1,499

 Discover glittering St. Petersburg and the palace at Peterhof

 Peter the Great broke ground for his gilded capital city in 1703, intending to emulate and surpass the best of western Europe.
 He came close to succeeding, because no matter how often you’ve been, you simply cannot get enough of this magnificent city.
-Unforgettable Moment: Today’s full day of exploring takes us first on a panoramic tour to see the palaces, canals, and churches in the heart of the city.
+Today’s full day of exploring takes us first on a panoramic tour to see the palaces, canals, and churches in the heart of the city.
 Then, following lunch in a local restaurant, we travel to Peterhof, the spectacular “Russian Versailles” and UNESCO World Heritage Site that Peter designed and built on the shores of the Gulf of Finland.
 The gardens and Grand Cascade of fountains are a marvel in themselves.
-Cultural Connection: Back aboard ship this evening, Russian entertainers come aboard for a lively performance.
+Back aboard ship this evening, Russian entertainers come aboard for a lively performance.

 Achieve an art lover’s milestone when you visit the Hermitage Museum